 - 3 teaspoons baking powder

 - 2/3 cup coconut milk

 - 3/4 teaspoon vanilla extract

 - 8-inch glass bubble bowl (about 6-inch opening)

-- Line bottoms of two greased 8-in. round baking pans with parchment paper; grease paper.
+- Preheat oven to 350°.
 Place egg whites in a large bowl; let stand at room temperature for 30 minutes.
+Line bottoms of two greased 8-in. round baking pans with parchment paper; grease paper.

-- In another large bowl, cream butter and 1/2 cup sugar until light and fluffy.
-Add egg yolks, beating well.
+- In a large bowl, cream butter and 1/2 cup sugar until light and fluffy.
+Add egg yolks, one at a time, beating well after each addition.
 Beat in rum.
-In another bowl, mix the flour, baking powder and salt; add to creamed mixture alternately with coconut milk, beating well after each addition.
+In another bowl, whisk flour, baking powder and salt; add to creamed mixture alternately with coconut milk, beating well after each addition.

-- Bake at 350° for 20-25 minutes or until a toothpick inserted in center comes out clean.
-Cool in pans for 10 minutes before removing to wire racks; remove paper.
+- Bake 20-25 minutes or until a toothpick inserted in center comes out clean.
+Cool in pans 10 minutes before removing to wire racks; remove paper.
 Cool completely.

-- If cake layers have rounded tops, trim with a long serrated knife to make level; set aside.
+- Using a long serrated knife, trim tops of cakes if domed.
 In a large bowl, beat cream until it begins to thicken.
 Add confectioners' sugar and vanilla; beat until stiff peaks form.